irit-melodi/attelo/README.md

 ### Configuration

 Have a look at the `irit_rst_dt.local` module.
 You may want to modify which subcorpus we run this on.
 I would suggest making a sample out of 20 files or so and working with that until you are familiar with the harness first.
+You could likewise also consider reducing the learners and decoders you want to experiment with initially.

-You could also consider reducing the learners and decoders you want to experiment with.
 Note that the current configuration assumes that learners and decoders are independent of each other.
 If you have something like the structured perceptron learner which depends on its decoder, talk to Eric.
 Likewise, we don't yet offer a way to change the configuration settings for the learners/decoders.
 Talk to Eric about improving the harness.

 ### Basics